 Introduction to IF Statement in MySQL

-The syntax of IF-ELSEIF-ELSE statement in MySQL is as follows.
+The syntax of the IF-ELSEIF-ELSE statement in MySQL is as follows.

 Flow Diagram of IF-ELSEIF-ELSE in MySQL

-The flow diagram for IF statement in MySQL is as shown below.
+Here is the flow diagram for the IF statement in MySQL:

 In this example, we will find the maximum of two values.
 For this, we will create a simple function MAXI in MySQL.
-The function will make use of the IF statement to generate the correct output.
-The code for implementing the function has been shown below.
+The function will use the IF statement to generate the correct output.
+Below is the code to implement the function.

-We evaluated the function over some random values to check each of the conditions and obtained the results as shown below.
+We evaluated the function over some random values to check each condition and obtained the results below.